dukersss13/COVID-19-Logistic-Growth-Model/README.md

 # COVID-19 Model

 # Abstract
 The following model uses Logistic Growth to model the trend of the novel COVID-19 pandemic.
-It is assumed that with cautionary measures, human intervention and the recovered/removed population cannot carry or infect others, the pandemic will eventually approach a Carrying Capacity (a horizontal asymptote) and flattens the number of new infections/cases.
+It is assumed that with cautionary measures, human intervention and the recovered/removed population cannot carry or infect others, the pandemic will eventually approach a Carrying Capacity thus causing the infection rate to taper.
 The model is a work in progress.
 More updates and modifications will be added.

 # Data